jflozanor/EZVIZ-Security-Camera-Analysis/README.md

 * What doing?
 Hacking a cheap IoT security camera
     * Cameras nowadays are affordable and easy to set up.
 Full of wifi features.
 Popular.
 (Delve into convenience and sense of security)
 * Important?
 Compromised device can lead to unwanted spying, learning patterns of tenants (break in when no one is home; lost sense of security).
+     * Controlling the security camera by using remote access tools can allow the third person remotely to monitor users on their daily activities without realizing it.
 ## Goals and objectives
 * Build experience practicing skills learned in coursework
 * Pentest camera with a variety of methodologies